top of page

 What is the Bokashi method?
 A particularly important piece of the Community Compost Program at Koiner Farm is the use of fermentation as a pre-treatment of the food waste.
 We use a technique called Bokashi to do this.
 Bokashi helps us (1) control when piles are built, (2) increase degree of decomposition for things like eggshells, and (3) reduce rodent pressure.
 Bokashi is centuries-old composting method, believed to have originated in Korea.
 Based on our experiences with urban farm composting, we strongly encourage the adoption of Bokashi as a best practice when composting on an urban farm.

-If you would like to participate in the Community Composting Program at Koiner Farm, please send an email to Peter at admin@ckcfarming.org to schedule your compost tour and training.
+If you have any questions or would like to participate in the Community Composting Program at Koiner Farm by donating your food scraps, please submit this Community Composter Interest Form and send email to hannah@ckcfarming.org.

 All who have taken the compost tour and training are welcome to participate in the Community Composting Program at Koiner Farm.
-We suggest that Community Compost participants make a $10.00 per month contribution to CKC.
-This will help us cover some of the cost associated with this program, such as the part-time Compost Manager position.
+We would love for all of our Community Composters to become sustaining donors at the $10.00 per month - this will help us cover the cost of staff hours, buckets, signage and general upkeep and repairs of the composter.
 That said, all are welcome to join this program regardless of ability to pay.
 Those who can pay the full suggested amount (or a little more) help subsidize those who may not be able to pay.
 Your participation and contribution in this program, no matter how big or small, is greatly appreciated!

-Peter runs a very coordinated and scheduled composting system at Koiner Farm.
-Please do your best to abide by the Rules and Regs of this program, so that the farm keeps running smoothly.
+The Composting System at Koiner Farm is a coordinate and scheduled system.
+Please do your best to abide by the Rules and Regs of this program, in order to keep scraps moving through the system.

 RULE #1